Heathrow says BAA name no longer stacks up

-LONDON (Reuters) - Heathrow airport, owned by Spain’s Ferrovial SA, is scrapping the over-arching BAA name, saying that its forced focus on its flagship airport makes the national origins of the BAA name redundant.
+LONDON (Reuters) - Heathrow airport, owned by Spain’s Ferrovial SA (FER.MC), is scrapping the over-arching BAA name, saying that its forced focus on its flagship airport makes the national origins of the BAA name redundant.

 BAA, originally short for British Airports Authority, was floated in a wave of privatisations in the eighties, when it owned London’s Gatwick and Stansted airports as well as Heathrow, four Scottish airports and Southampton.